Discrete time crystals detected by time-translation twist: Introduction

 In this study, we impose a boundary condition to diagnose the chaotic and DTC phases in the same spirit as the U(1) twisted boundary condition for the Anderson localization and superconductivity.
 From the analogy to superconductors, one can expect that dynamical phases breaking time-translation symmetry could be diagnosed by a boundary condition twisted by time translation.
 We refer to it as the time-translation twist which is the discrete time-translation symmetric version of the energy-twisted boundary condition \cite{PhysRevB.106.155128,doi:10.7566/JPSCP.38.011175}.
 Schematically, it is defined by

 With this boundary condition, when a particle goes around the spatial circle, time is translated by $a$.
 See Sec.\ \ref{sec IIb} for a more precise definition.

 Our reasoning for using the twisted boundary condition, based on time translation symmetry, as a diagnostic tool for detecting DTC phases is as follows.
 In a DTC, the entire system oscillates coherently with a period that is an integer multiple of the driving period.
 This coherent oscillation can be disrupted by the time-translation twist.
 Specifically, when one side of the boundary is translated in the temporal direction, the oscillation phase becomes mismatched across the boundary, leading to destructive interference.
 In a DTC, Floquet states are invariant under discrete time translation by an integer multiple of the driving period, whereas in other phases, they follow the driving period itself.
 The phase mismatch introduced by the time-translation twist inhibits the formation of the time crystal.
 However, when twisting the period of the DTC's oscillation, the oscillation phase realigns and the coherent oscillation is restored.
 As a result, DTCs exhibit a periodic response to the time-translation twist as a function of $a$ in Eq.\ \eqref{eq:energytwistedboundarycondition}.
-This phenomenon can be seen as a DTC analogue of the Little-Parks effect.
+This phenomenon can be seen as a DTC analogue of the Little-Parks effect, in the sense that symmetry-broken phases are diagnosed by boundary conditions twisted by the broken symmetry.
+Notice that the Little-Parks effect in superconductors is periodic in units of the magnetic flux quantum, while the analogous effect in DTCs is periodic in units of the system's oscillation period.

 Quantum chaotic phases are distinguished from many-body localized phases (including the DTC phase), e.g., by the statistics of (quasi) energy spectrum.
 The chaotic phases show universal spectral correlation that obeys the random matrix theory \cite{Meh2004}.
 In addition to quantum many-body systems, the chaotic dynamics has also been studied in random unitary circuits \cite{annurev:/content/journals/10.1146/annurev-conmatphys-031720-030658}.
 In this work, we study the chaotic and DTC phases using the disordered kicked Ising model.